signalfx/integrations/aws-lambda/README.md

 Before you select a single method (or both), consider the following statements:

 - Each method sends different metrics and uses different properties to uniquely identify a Lambda function.
-  - The SignalFx Wrapper sends real-time monitoring data of Lambda functions, as well as custom metrics.
-  - All Cloudwatch metrics available in your account are imported.

 - Cloudwatch data is reported with a delay; the delay can range from 1 to 10 minutes.
 The SignalFx Wrapper sends data immediately when it becomes available.